stomaras/Complete-x86-Assembly-/README.md

   - popf: which means put the value that's indicated by the sp in the Flag Register.
   - The Principle of Stack is : Last In First Out (LIFO).

+  # Procedures
+   - we are going to use the procedures when we have complicated, problematic and it would be better to separate this problematics into some problems, so here we have this example.Firstly we need to get the grade Average of student and then we need to sort them, so here 1st procedure : Calcuate Average, 2nd procedure : Sort the grades.
+   - we use directive far , when we have more than one code segments for example .code1, .code2, .code3
+   - when you have 1 code you don't actually need to call far directive
+   - the procedure actually has 2 characteristics 1st call, 2nd return.
+   - the rule of naming a procedure are the same as naming a variable
+   - the NEAR directive = without any directive
+   - the main procedure must be: the first procedure!
+   - CALL instruction does : call a procedure and pushes the IP register to the Stack!
+   - RET instruction does : return to the procedure which called the actual procedure.